Asymmetric Duos: Sidekicks Improve Uncertainty: Discussion

 Our experiments are limited to the image classification task.
 While our findings show strong performance and computational efficiency on a total of five test sets, it remains unexplored how Asymmetric Duos perform in other tasks and modalities, such as image segmentation, regression, and natural language processing.
 Exploring these extensions could reveal broader applicability of the framework.

 This work serves as an initial step toward understanding the aggregation strategies of deep networks of different sizes and capacities.
 While we focused on a small set of interpretable aggregation strategies for both point prediction and uncertainty quantification, there remains a large space of unexplored methods.
+Notably, our finding that simple validation-based weighting can yield effective ensembles from models with vastly different accuracies is itself a surprising and underexplored result.
 Future work may benefit from exploring other learning-based, adaptive weighting schemes for member aggregation, and may even call them Dynamic Duos.